qinwang/gitlab-ce/doc/development/documentation/workflow.md

 ### 2. Developer's role in the documentation process

-As a developer, you should ship the documentation with the feature, as in GitLab the documentation is part of the product.
+As a developer, or as a community contributor, you should ship the documentation with the feature, as in GitLab the documentation is part of the product.

-The dev can either add the documentaion to the same MR as the code, or, alternatively, create a follow-up issue and MR to ship the docs.
+The docs can either be shipped along with the MR introducing the code, or, alternatively, created from a follow-up issue and MR.

 The docs should be shipped **by the feature freeze date**.
-Justified exceptions are accepted, as long as the [following process](#documentation-shipped-late) and the missed-deliverable due date (the 14th of each month) are respected.
+Justified exceptions are accepted, as long as the [following process](#documentation-shipped-late) and the missed-deliverable due date (the 14th of each month) are both respected.

 #### Documentation shipped in the feature MR